google/mako/docs/GUIDE.md

 Now that you have an idea of the kinds of data you’ll be storing in Mako and you’ve set up authentication, it’s time to create your benchmark in https://mako.dev.
 Before proceeding, see [ACCESS.md](./ACCESS.md) to learn how to get access to create benchmarks.

+First, if your team does not have an existing Mako project, create one and configure benchmarks to be under it.
+A team should have a single Mako project so that the set of child benchmarks can be associated with the team.
+All benchmarks must belong to an existing Mako project.

-To create the benchmark you’ll use the Mako command-line tool.
+To create a project, you’ll use the Mako command-line tool.
 Visit [BUILDING.md](BUILDING.md#building-the-command-line-tool) to learn how to build the command-line tool.